mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

             return
     else:
         # Maintain old comparison rules, namely setVersion is checked before electionId
-        # see "Using electionId and setVersion to detect stale primaries"
-        # for comparison rules.

-        if serverDescription.setVersion is not null and serverDescription.electionId is not null:
+        if serverDescription.setVersion is not null and serverDescription.electionId is not null: if (
-            # Election ids are ObjectIds, see
-            # "using setVersion and electionId to detect stale primaries"
-            # for comparison rules.
-            if (
                 topologyDescription.maxSetVersion is not null
                 and topologyDescription.maxElectionId is not null